joshjohanning/joshjohanning/README.md

 ### Hi there 👋

-⚡ I am a Senior DevOps Architect with GitHub 🚀
+⚡ I am a Senior DevOps Architect with GitHub on the FastTrack team 🚀

 ⚡ Previously I was a Senior Cloud Automation Engineer with the Cognizant Microsoft Business Group (formerly 10th Magnitude)